 Part of establishing a regular sleep pattern is helping your baby associate light with daytime and darkness with night.
 During the day, keep your baby exposed to natural light, and then keep their nursery dark at night.

 Babies are more likely to be active and unsettled at night if they’re uncomfortable.
 It’s their way of letting you know something’s not quite right.
 They might not wake up while they’re doing this and could be crying while asleep.

 Maybe they’re too hot or too cold.
 Their clothes could be irritating them.
-You will generally know the cries which indicate that they’re hungry, thirsty or in need of a clean diaper.
+You will generally recognize the cries that indicate they’re hungry, thirsty, or in need of a clean diaper.

 What Should I Do When My Baby Cries in Their Sleep?

 It’s only natural when you hear your baby crying to want to wake them up for a cuddle to soothe them.
 Nevertheless, when they cry and are still asleep, waiting and watching what happens can be the better option.

 They could just be fussing as they move through the phases of deep and light sleep and are not actually ready to wake up.
 Chances are they’ll stop crying and go back into a deeper sleep within a few minutes.